 Dental care basics, like cleanings and exams, are considered preventive – think routine care that keeps mouths clean and protected from more painful (and more expensive) conditions like cavities and gum disease.

 Regular visits help keep these dangers at bay while also directing your dentist’s attention to your evolving health.
 Over years of regular care, your dentist can see the condition of your teeth and gums slowly change as you age, detecting warning signs early and taking immediate action.
-It’s care that reduces the total cost of dental care and long-term dental needs – which is why dental plans cover preventive care at no to little cost.
+It’s care that reduces the cost of dental insurance for employers and long-term dental needs for employees – which is why dental plans cover preventive care at no to little cost.

 Employees are happier, healthier and more productive